SystemRDL/systemrdl-compiler/docs/dev_notes/properties.rst

       column.
     * It looks like RHS reference to copy a component property's value is NOT a thing.
 In fact, it hardly has anything to do with the property that bears its name.
-Instead, it looks like its refrence implies a "virtual signal" that has its own dynamic behavior based on the component's state.
+Instead, it looks like its reference implies a "virtual signal" that has its own dynamic behavior based on the component's state.

 Misc rules